tomicapretto/latex2r/README.md

 ```

 This is a very young package so it may not work as expected if you try
 to translate things outside of the supported syntax.
+Please refer to
+[Supported LaTeX](#supported-latex) section for more information about
+it.

 ## Examples